FlavScents AInsights Entry for 3-Phenyl Propionaldehyde (CAS: 104-53-0)

 5. Use in Fragrances

-In the fragrance industry, 3-Phenyl propionaldehyde is used in floral and spicy fragrance families.
-It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance composition.
-Typical concentration ranges in perfumes and personal care products are from 0.01% to 0.1%, depending on the desired intensity and product type.
-Its volatility allows it to impart a fresh, floral aroma that enhances the overall fragrance profile.
+In the fragrance industry, 3-Phenyl propionaldehyde is used across multiple fragrance families, including floral, oriental, and woody compositions.
+It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance.
+Typical concentration ranges in formulations are from 0.01% to 0.5%, depending on the desired intensity and diffusion.
+Its volatility is moderate, allowing it to blend well with other fragrance components.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts